Surf Forecasts:

 Best Forecast Surf Conditions for Kirra this week:

-The surf forecast for Kirra over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Saturday (Jul 04) at 7PM.
-The primary swell is predicted to be 0.9m and 12s period with a secondary swell of 0.4m and 8s.
-Another secondary swell of 1.1m and 7s is also forecast.
+The surf forecast for Kirra over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Friday (Jul 10) at 4PM.
+The primary swell is predicted to be 2.0m and 10s period.
 The wind is predicted to be offshore as the swell arrives.

 | Wave Type | Time (AEST) & Date | Wave Height & Period |